Asymptotic invariants of lattices in locally compact groups: Cross sections of ultraproducts

 The proof is similar to the proof of Proposition \ref{prop:propercross} and therefore it is omitted.
-Suppose now that the \lcsc group $G$ acts on the standard probability space $(X,\mu)$ and let $A\subset X$ be a Borel subset.
-For every open neighborhood of the identity $U\subset G$ we define the Borel subset $\binte^U(A)$ as the set of the $x\in X$ such that for almost every $g\in U$ we have $gx\in A$, that is
+Let us finally show that an external cross section of a standard Borel space naturally induces a cross section in the space.
+For this we will need the following construction.
+Suppose now that the \lcsc group $G$ acts on the standard probability space $(X,\mu)$ in a Borel manner and let $A\subseteq X$ be a Borel subset.
+For every open neighborhood of the identity $U\subseteq G$ we define $\binte^U(A)$ to be the set of the $x\in X$ such that for almost every $g\in U$ we have $gx\in A$, that is The main point is that $\binte^U(A)$ is Borel.
+Indeed since the action is Borel, the set $\{(g,x)\in U\times X\colon gx\in A\}$ is Borel.
+Therefore Lemma 417B (b) of \cite{fremlin} tells us that the map $x\mapsto \haar(\{g\in U\colon gx\in A\})$ is Borel which directly implies that $\binte^U(A)$ is Borel.